xalelax/blog/about.md

 Hi!

-I'm Alessandro Angioi, and this is my personal blog.
+I'm Alessandro, and this is my personal blog.

 I am a theoretical physicist, but I have been fascinated with technology since my childhood.
 Computers, especially, have been my top interest for a long time.

-I code mostly in C/C++ and Python, and I am currently learning Haskell and Javascript.
+Lately I am playing around with Arduino, and experimenting with IoT devices.
+I code mostly in C/C++ and Python.

 I decided to start this blog to share with the world my views and the projects I am working on.